Norway bow and arrow suspect was flagged for radicalization | DW | 13.10.2021

 A man wielding a bow and arrow killed five people and wounded two others in the southeastern Norwegian town of Kongsberg on Wednesday, authorities said.

-The two people who were wounded, including an off-duty police officer, were being treated at a hospital.
+The two people wounded, which included an off-duty police officer, were being treated at a hospital.
 A police spokesperson told reporters the suspect has been taken into custody.

 Acting Norwegian Prime Minister Erna Solberg described the attack as "gruesome," while Prime Minister-designate Jonas Gahr Stoere called it "a cruel and brutal act."